RafaaaMuniz/LL-Build-a-Website-for-Nomadiq/README.md

-# 🌐 LiveLab: Responsive Website
+# 🌐 LiveLab: Build a Website for Nomadiq

-In this lab, you’ll build a responsive website while exploring how AI-assisted tools (Copilot & ChatGPT) can help with layout, design choices, and accessibility.
+In this lab, you’ll build a responsive website while exploring how AI-assisted tools (Copilot & ChatGPT) can help with layout, design choices, and accessibility—**all while learning to build a site from scratch.** How cool is that?!

-You’ll create a **travel-themed site** for *Nomadiq Travel Destinations*.
-You should primarily:
+> **🌴 About Nomadiq:** *Nomadiq Travel Destinations* is a travel company passionate about **sustainability**—helping people explore the world while protecting it.

+## 🚀 Where to Build

+**Primary (recommended):**
-- **Work in GitHub Codespaces with Copilot** – this is your main environment for saving code in a repo and expanding your project.
+- **GitHub Codespaces + Copilot** — your main environment for coding, saving to a repo, and growing your project with AI help.

-You also have the option to:
+**Optional:**
-- **Work in ChatGPT (Canvas)** – prompt, preview, and edit code directly.
-If you choose this route, you can later copy your code into **Codespaces** to save it to a repo and continue building with Copilot.
+- **ChatGPT (Canvas)** — prompt, preview, and edit code here first if you’d like.
+When you’re ready, **copy your files into Codespaces** to commit them to a repo and keep building with Copilot.

 ---